pengfei99/doc_center/docs/hadoop/kerberos_integration/Integrate_kerberos_in_hadoop_client.md

-# Configure debian server to use AD/Krb for sshd authentication

-In this tutorial, we show how to configure sshd, pam, sssd, to allow a `debian 11` server to use **AD/Krb** as authentication server.
-We will follow the below steps:
+# Integrate kerberos in hadoop client

+In this tutorial, we suppose the user identity is managed inside an `AD server`, which delivers `Krb tickets`.

 We suppose we have :

-- `AD/Krb` : The ip address is `10.50.5.64`, ad domain name `casdds.casd`, krb realm name `CASDDS.CASD`, hostname `auth`, fqdn is `auth.casdds.casd`
+- `AD/Krb` server: The ip address is `10.50.5.64`, ad domain name `casdds.casd`, krb realm name `CASDDS.CASD`, hostname `auth`, fqdn is `auth.casdds.casd`
-- `debian 11`: ip address is `10.50.5.199`, hostname is `hadoop-client`, fqdn is `hadoop-client.casdds.casd`
+- `debian server`: ip address is `10.50.5.199`, hostname is `pengfei-hclient`, fqdn is `pengfei-hclient.casdds.casd`

-## Step 1: Prerequisite
+To integrate kerberos in hadoop client, we need to follow the below steps:
+- configure debian server to use AD/Krb for sshd authentication
+- install hadoop client
+- configure hadoop client to use krb ticket as authentication mechanism.

+## 1. Configure debian server to use AD/Krb for sshd authentication

+The full doc on how to config debian to use AD/Krb for sshd authentication can be found [here](../../adminsys/os_setup/security/04.Configure_ssh_pam_sssd_ad_en.md)

+Here we just show a shorter version.

 ### 1.1 Reset hostname of hadoop-client